Inspections and maintenance

 Kāpiti is divided into 34 stormwater zones, and we have a systematic programme to inspect all our pipe assets and manholes.

-The results of these assessment are used to plan our preventive maintenance, including asset renewals, to avoid catastrophic asset failures causing flooding.
+The results of these assessments are used to plan our preventive maintenance, including asset renewals, to avoid catastrophic asset failures causing flooding.

 We also inspect and clean all stormwater pipe inlets and outlets, including beach outlets on a schedule and after heavy rainfall, to prevent sand build-up that blocks the pipes and could cause flooding.